Skip to main contentIBM Design Language

 Color

-Pictograms are illustrative and can be used at larger scales, therefore a wider variety of visual styles are acceptable.
-They are by default a solid, monochromatic color but may be treated in four distinct styles: black or white, monochromatic color, tinted or shaded color, and gradient.
+Pictograms are illustrative and can be used at larger scales, therefore, a wider variety of visual styles are acceptable.
+TBy default, they are a solid, monochromatic color but may be used in four distinct styles: black or white, a monochromatic color, a tinted or shaded color, and a gradient.
+To achieve luminosity, use background color values of 70–100.
 Regardless of style, pictograms need to pass the same color contrast ratio as typography (4.5:1).
 For more information on color, see IBM Design Color Usage.

 pictogram style examples

 Adding color by tinting or shading your pictograms can give a deeper feeling of expression and tonality.
-One to three-color families can be used when coloring pictograms, though single-color families are recommended.
+One-color to three-color families can be used when coloring pictograms, though single-color families are recommended.
 On light backgrounds (white or value 10) use tints 1 to 2 steps up from the background color to fill in pictograms.
-On dark backgrounds (black or value 100) use shades 1 to 2 steps down from the background color.
-Be sure to follow color contrast rules for pictogram strokes so the original metaphor can communicate properly.
+On dark backgrounds (black or value 100) use shades one to two steps down from the background color.
+Be sure to follow color contrast rules for pictogram strokes so the original metaphor can be communicated properly.

 tint and shade example